wipegup/LaughTracks/README.md

 ```
 User Story 3

-As a visitor,
+As a visitor
 When I visit `/comedians`
 Where I see a list of each comedian's TV specials' names,
-I also see each special's run-time length in minutes,
-and a thumbnail image.
+I also see each special's run-time length in minutes, and a thumbnail image.

 - Image locations (URLs) can be stored in the database as a string.
+- Use the image URLs from IMDB or other online source for the special
+- Use CSS styling to scale the image smaller if needed to fit on the page
 ```

 ```
 User Story 4

-As a visitor,
+As a visitor
 When I visit `/comedians`
 Then I see an area at the top of the page called 'Statistics'
 In that 'Statistics' area, I see the following information: